ghc/ghc/docs/users_guide/glasgow_exts.rst

 ``f``, ``b`` might be instantiate to ``Int``, in which case instance (D) would be more specific still.
 So GHC rejects the program.

-If, however, you add the flag ``-XIncoherentInstances`` when compiling the module that contains (D), GHC will instead pick (C), without complaining about the problem of subsequent instantiations.
+If, however, you add the flag :ghc-flag:`-XIncoherentInstances` when compiling the module that contains (D), GHC will instead pick (C), without complaining about the problem of subsequent instantiations.